Skip to main content

 With a degree in computer science, one of many technology programs, you can enter into a career path with dozens of potential job roles suited to your interests.
 You can also use the knowledge you develop in classes to apply foundational concepts and theories to work in a variety of industries, including technology, business, manufacturing and more.

-In addition to working across broad industries, computer scientists can specialize in a number of areas within computer and information technology.
+In addition to working across broad industries, computer science majors can choose to specialize in a number of areas within computer and information technology.
 For example, you could design and build communication networks as a computer network engineer.
 As a computer systems analyst, you might analyze an organization’s computer network and find ways to make it more efficient and productive.

 Computer and Information Scientists